jf990/esri-demos/README.md

 ### Python

 * [Basic JavaScript demo based on ArcGIS API for JavaScript tutorials](./Python/): a simple ArcGIS API for Python Jupyter notebook to help get started with the API, data analysis, and geoprocessing.

+* [copyitem.py](./Python/): Python script to copy an item, such as a feature service, from one ArcGIS Online Organization to another.
+You must have an account in both orgs, and the item id of the source item to copy.
+Run this with `python copyitem.py`

+* [batch-geocode.py](./Python/): use the batch geocode service to geocode a large number of addresses by file upload.